 - Resend Request to Team Member.
 Use this option to force the resend of the request for association confirmation.
 This option is available when the association status is Confirmed, Imported, or Not Confirmed.

 - Send Notification to Manager.
 Use this option to send a notification to the manager when the request is in Pending status, to inform the manager that the user has not accepted the request yet.
 The notification will be sent only if the Admin asks you to check your team notification is active in the platform.
-Learn more on notifications.
+Learn more about notifications.

 - Remove Association.
 Use this option to permanently remove an association from the list.
 This option is available for all types of statuses.
 Please refer to the following section of this article for further information.